Efficient two-dimensional defect-free dual-species atom arrays rearrangement algorithm with near-fewest atom moves

-To solve the above two difficult problems, we take the two following ideas.
-The first idea is to solve the problem step by step and solve one kind of specific problem in each step.
-And we only solve the most common cases in each step, leaving a small probability for the algorithm to fail and the atoms to be reloaded.
-The four steps are as follows.
-Firstly, move the misplaced atoms to the appropriate empty sites directly.
-Secondly, remove the misplaced atoms and let all the target empty sites accessible to the outside atoms through moving matched atoms.
-Thirdly, fill the target empty sites by matched outside atoms.
-Fourthly, solve the most common unsolved cases leaved by step 3.
-The brief flowchart is in Fig.\ref{bf}.The second idea is to improve the \textit{connectivity} of empty sites at the former two steps, so that each target empty site is more likely to have available matched atoms and each atom needed to move has more empty sites to choose, providing a good condition for the later rearrangement.
-To characterize the connectivity of the empty sites, we abstract all the empty sites as an undirected graph $G<V, E>$.
+We abstract all the empty sites as an undirected graph $G<V, E>$.
 The vertex set $V$ consists of all empty sites.
-As for the edge set $E$, for empty sites $i,j\in V$, if an atom can be transported from site $i$ to $j$ safely, then the tuple $(i,j)\in E$.The number of connected components in graph $G<V,E>$ is denoted as $C_G$.
-In graph theory, the smaller $C_G$ is, the better connectivity of the graph $G<V, E>$ performs.
-If we move one atom to an empty site, we will obtain a new graph $G'<V',E'>$.
-We can make $\Delta C=C_G-C_{G'}$ as large as possible to make the connectivity of the graph as better as possible in each move.
-In order to analyze the variation $\Delta C$, we introduce a new concept called partition number as follows.
+As for the edge set $E$, for empty sites $i,j\in V$, if an atom can be transported from site $i$ to $j$ safely, then the tuple $(i,j)\in E$.
+And the isolated, empty site region is equivalent to the concept of the connected component in graph theory.
+See Fig.1(a) for a simple example of mapping the empty sites to an undirected graph.
+To analyze how the number of connected components changes, a new concept called partition number is introduced.
 The partition number of an atom $a$ for a graph $G$, denoted as $P(G,a)$, is defined as the reduction number of connected components of the graph $G$ if we treat the atom which is movable as an empty site and add the empty site and its connected edges to the empty site graph $G$.
-And non-movable atoms have no partition number.
-Obviously, $P(G, a)\in N$.
+Furthermore, non-movable atoms have no partition number.
 The partition number of an empty site $s$ for a graph $G$, denoted as $P(G,s)$ is defined as the increment number of the connected components if the empty site $s$ and its connected edges are deleted from the graph $G$.
-Obviously, $P(G, s)\in N$.
-Fig.\ref{partnum} illustrates the concept of partition number.
-We can prove that $\Delta C=P(G, a)-P(G_t, s)$ (see supplementary materials) if we move the atom $a$ to the empty site $s$, where $G_t$ is the new graph derived from $G$ assuming the atom $a$ is removed.
-In order to make $\Delta C$ as large as possible after each move process, we should move the atom $a$ with the largest partition number $P(G, a)$ to the nearest empty site with the smallest partition number $P(G', s)=0$ in each move.
-Fig.\ref{bf} shows the branch factor(the total possible atom move paths) vs rearrangement steps in our algorithm.
-Fig.\ref{bf} suggests that the branch factor maximizes when the empty sites are nearly connected together, which proves the importance of the graph's connectivity.
+Fig.1(b-d) illustrates the concept of the partition number.
+From the definition, in each atom move, to reduce the connected components and improve the graph's connectivity, we can consider as follows.
+In choosing which atom to move, we can choose the atom with a larger partition number and then update the graph.
+In choosing empty sites to move the chosen atom into, we should choose the empty sites with the minimum partition number.
+Then, the graph's connectivity will get improved after such a move.
+In the supplementary materials, we introduced the concept of {\it branch factor} to prove the effectiveness of improving the connectivity of the graph.